The Darling Buds of May (TV series): Synopsis

 The Larkin family live on a smallholding in rural England, in the county of Kent.
-Sidney ("Pop") and his common law wife Florence ("Ma") have six children: eldest daughter Mariette, followed by their only son Montgomery, and other daughters Primrose, twins Zinnia and Petunia, and Victoria.
+Sidney ("Pop") and his common-law wife Florence ("Ma") have six children: eldest daughter Mariette, followed by their (at first, only) son Montgomery, and other daughters Primrose, twins Zinnia and Petunia, and Victoria.
 Ma is a housewife while Pop supplements his farm income with various other, not entirely legitimate, enterprises.
 Tax collector Cedric ("Charley") visits to audit Pop but falls in love with Mariette and quits his job to live the rural life.
 As Ma and Pop raise their other children, Charley attempts to provide for his now wife Mariette.
 Ma and Pop soon have a seventh child, Oscar, followed around a year later by Charley and Mariette's first baby, John Blenheim.

 Pop and Ma's relationship is depicted as loving and affectionate throughout, although Pop is flirtatious and subject to numerous advances, most of which Ma is aware of and evidently unconcerned by.
 Proud of all his children, Pop's schemes provide well for the family, enough to fund boarding school for the twins, naval boarding school for Monty, a swimming pool, a fairground, and a holiday to France, although he is just as motivated by doing good and helping others as making a profit.
 Ma occasionally becomes involved in Pop's schemes, or creates a scheme of her own.
 Possessing some very close friends, their lifestyle, in particular the fact they have never been married, nonetheless raises eyebrows in the stuffy environs of the local village.

 Mariette and Charley's relationship is more torrid, in part due to his insecurity over Mariette being so attractive, and Charley's varying success in providing financially, with their newly acquired hop garden struggling.
 Mariette's business skills eventually come to bear as they purchase a local brewery.
 Primrose is depicted as a frustrated romantic, moving to France to live with a boy her own age and attempting to seduce both Charley and the village minister upon her return.
 Monty meanwhile contends with bullying, both at home and at naval boarding school.
 The increasingly mischievous twins gradually grow apart from their younger sibling Victoria, who delights in teasing and embarrassing all her siblings, especially Primrose.